edasque/dashing-graphite-text-widget/Readme.md

 ![Screenshot](https://www.evernote.com/shard/s2/sh/a6008697-d4d8-4f5c-871b-9a9428cbfb54/745eb34bc0c588791a33ee5dc93a5aa3/deep/0/Engineering-KPIs.png "Graphite Text & Sparkline Widget")

 ## Changelog
+* 3/23/15
+  * Added data_link for specifying an HREF on the widget title
 * 10/16/14
   * Added option to display a green or red background based on threshold & threshold direction
 * 10/16/14: